well-knits/tomatotomato/README.md

 Run `tomatotomato-client` to start listening for and joining tomato sessions on your local network.
 You need someone on your local network to be the server for this to work.

+Run `tomatotomato-http` to start a client that's a http-server.
+You need someone on your local network to be the server for this to work.

 Run `tomatotomato-log` to get a stream of all the events that has happened.
 The format is line delimited JSON.

 ## Licence